Safety Integrity Level

 One of the main objectives is to ensure that these systems perform as assumed in the risk/SIL assessment.

-In addition to above, we provide a number of other services related to IEC61508 life cycle model such as:
+In addition to above, we provide numbers of other service related to IEC61508 life cycle model such as:

 - Assistance in certification process